Green, Quantized Federated Learning over Wireless Networks: An Energy-Efficient Design: Simulation Results and Analysis

 In Fig. \ref{fig:change_K_performance}, we show the performance of the \ac{NBS} and the \ac{SUM} points with increasing $\schedulesize$.
 We can see that the required communication rounds decrease as $\schedulesize$ increases for both schemes.
 Hence, we can improve the convergence rate by increasing $\schedulesize$ at the expense of more energy.
 This corroborates the analysis in Section \ref{sec:minimizing g_1}, which shows the total energy consumption is linear with respect to $\schedulesize$.
 Similarly, it also corroborates the fact that the required number of communication rounds to achieve a certain $\accuracy$ is a decreasing function of $\schedulesize$, i.e., $\mathcal{O}(\frac{1}{\schedulesize})$, in Section \ref{sec:minimizing g_2}.
 However, we can see that this improvement is not much beneficial \cite{Xi:20} as it linearly increases the energy consumption.

-Figure \ref{fig:baselines} compares the performance of the proposed model with the five baselines for varying $\epsilon$ using the \ac{NBS} points.
+Figure 8 shows the required energy and communication rounds to achieve $\epsilon$ using the \ac{NBS} points.
 For FedAvg \cite{HB:16}, we use $(2, 5, 32, 32)$.
 FedPaq algorithm \cite{RE:20} uses periodic averaging, partial client participation, and quantization in transmission.
 Hence, we only optimize $\tprecision$ and use the same setting as FedAvg. iFedAvg scheme is proposed in \cite{BL:21}, and it optimizes $(\SGDrun, \schedulesize)$ while data is represented in full-precision.
-UnifiedQ is a baseline introduced in the work in \cite{Ch:22} and it optimizes $(\SGDrun, \schedulesize, \precision)$ while using the same precision level $\precision$ for transmission.
+UnifiedQ is a baseline introduced in the work in \cite{Ch:22}, and it optimizes $(\SGDrun, \precision)$.
+We use $\tprecision = 16$ as done in \cite{Ch:22}.
+Here, we set $K = 5$ for a fair comparison while the original version sampled whole devices at each round.
 For mnFedAvg, we only optimize $(\tprecision, \precision)$ with $(\SGDrun, \schedulesize) = (2, 5)$.
-From Figs. 8a and 8b, we can see that our model can reduce the energy consumption significantly compared with the baselines, especially when high accuracy is required.
-Moreover, our scheme converges faster than the baselines because we optimize all system parameters $(\SGDrun, \schedulesize, \tprecision, \precision)$ simultaneously.
+All optimal parameters of the baselines are obtained from solving (18a).
+From Figs. 8a and 8b, we can see that our algorithm is the most efficient because it consumes the least energy and converges faster than other baselines to achieve $\accuracy$.
+This is because we optimize all system parameters $(\SGDrun, \schedulesize, \tprecision, \precision)$ simultaneously.
 From Baseline 1 and 2, we observe that quantization during transmission is beneficial to save the energy, and it does not significantly affect the convergence rate.
-In particular, we can achieve around 70\% of energy savings compared to FedAvg and around 10\% of energy savings compared to UnifiedQ.
+In particular, we can achieve around 70\% of energy savings compared to FedAvg and around 16\% of energy savings compared to UnifiedQ.